 A design system is also a great overview of your product elements, and it builds a more holistic view of how everything is connected.

-It’s not all (consistently colored) sunshine and rainbows
+It’s not all (consistently coloured) sunshine and rainbows

 Building a working design system also requires understanding its weaknesses.